Auditions

 Perform the audition piece of your top instrument of choice

-This year the Mr. Whorton will be holding eight "Audition Workshops" to prepare each student for their audition.
+Mr. Whorton will be hosting eight "Audition Workshops" that directly prepare each student for their audition.
 During these workshops, Mr. Whorton will teach all basic techniques, warm-up exercises, and audition pieces that are a part of the audition.
 These workshops are a great chance to get live feedback, tools, and ask questions to help yourself prepare for your audition.
 There will be four workshops for each instrument.

 Snare